- All 5 scores with real values: Terrain & Building · Water · Sun & Growing · Climate · Fire & Flood Safety

-- Satellite imagery + topographic contour lines — at the highest resolution your country offers (down to 1 m where national LiDAR exists)
+- Satellite + topographic contour map: at the highest resolution your country offers (down to 1 m where national LiDAR exists)

 Know your land